-Your healthcare provider will tell you how many ibuprofen and famotidine tablet to take and when to take it. - Swallow ibuprofen and famotidine tablets whole with liquid.
-Do not split, chew, crush or dissolve the ibuprofen and famotidine tablet.
+Swallow ibuprofen and famotione table of sub-profession and dama and the lauber windou mist dama to your meant care provider.
+Swallow ibuprofen and famotione tablets whole with liquid.
+Do not split, cheve, crush or dissolve the ibuprofen and famotidine tablet tablet.
 Tell your healthcare provider if you cannot swallow the tablet whole.
 You may need a different medicine.
 If you forget to take your dose of ibuprofen and famotidine tablet, take it as soon as you remember.
 If it is almost time for your next dose, do not take the missed dose.
 Take the next dose on time.
-Do not take 2 doses at one time to make up for - - because they will not work in the same way.
+Do not take 2 doses at one time to make up for